OpenGVLab/InternVideo/InternVideo2/multi_modality/README.md

 ## Pre-Training

-We use [InternVL](https://github.com/OpenGVLab/InternVL/) pretrained model as the teacher by default
+We use [InternVL](https://github.com/OpenGVLab/InternVL/) pretrained model as the teacher by default.

 For training, you can simply run the pretraining scripts in `scripts/pretraining` as follows:
 ```shell